-ASU 2014-09, "Revenue from Contracts with Customers," is effective for the Forum's financial statements for the year ending June 30, 2020 (as amended by ASU 2015-14).
-This amendment provides guidance for revenue recognition related to contracts with transfer of promised goods or services to customers and related disclosures.
+ASU 2014-09, "Revenue from Contracts with Customers (Topic 606)" is effective for the Forum's financial statements for the year ending June 30, 2021.
+The amendments provide guidance for revenue recognition related to contracts involving the transfer of promised goods or services to customers and the related disclosures.